Annotated BayesC

 This page focuses on the original single-trait production paths:

-π_j - single-trait dense BayesC with
+• single-trait dense BayesC with exact fast-block sweeps

-fast_blocks=true - single-trait streaming BayesC
+• single-trait streaming BayesC

 JWAS also supports dense 2-trait annotated BayesC with a marker-specific 4-state joint prior over 00, 10, 01, and 11.
 That method now has its own guide: Multi-Trait Annotated BayesC.